SatoshiumAI/.github/announcements.md

 # 📅 Recent Announcements

+## September 4, 2025
+⏸️ Temporary Pause — The Satoshium project is currently on hold.
+For personal reasons, active development is paused until further notice.
+This is not the end of the project; progress will resume once circumstances allow.

+🔒 Note: This announcement is public-facing to inform contributors and visitors.
+Internal work (such as Principle-in-Action Agent development) is paused alongside.

 ## September 3, 2025
 ⚙️ Internal PIAA Progress — Development work continued on the Principle-in-Action Agent (ethics + verification).
 This session included: